lugg/react-native-config/README.md

 #### Android

-To pick which file to use in Android, set a variable in your `build.config` before the `apply from:`:
+To pick which file to use in Android, set a variable in your `build.config` before the `apply from:` using all lowercase names:

 ```
 project.ext.envConfigFiles = [
     debug: ".env.development",
     release: ".env.production",
-    anyCustomBuildTypeName: ".env",
+    anycustombuildlowercase: ".env",
 ]

 apply from: project(':react-native-config').projectDir.getPath() + "/dotenv.gradle"